Michael Hastings (journalist): Death

 On June 18, 2013, Hastings died in a single-vehicle automobile crash in his Mercedes-Benz C250 Coupé at approximately 4:25 a.m. in the Hancock Park neighborhood of Los Angeles.
 A witness to the crash said the car seemed to be traveling at maximum speed and was creating sparks and flames before it fishtailed and crashed into a palm tree.
 Video from a nearby security camera reportedly shows Hastings's vehicle speeding and bursting into flames.

 Witnesses described the car's engine being ejected 50 to 60 yards (46–55 m) from the scene.
 Hastings's body was burned beyond recognition.
 The coroner identified the body by matching fingerprints with those the FBI had on file.
 Two days after the crash, the Los Angeles Police Department declared that there were no signs of foul play.
 The coroner's report ruled the death to be an accident.
 An autopsy showed that the cause of death was massive blunt force trauma consistent with a high-speed crash.
+The toxicology report showed evidence of THC (level 12 ng/ml) and methamphetamine positivity, but concluded it was "unlikely to have an intoxicative effect at the time of the accident" (page 7, autopsy report).

-In an interview with writer Ray Sawhill, Hastings's older brother, Jonathan Hastings, recounts how he had flown to L.A. to help his brother shortly before the accident because he had "got the impression that he was having a manic episode, similar to one he had had 15 years ago...", at which time "drugs had been involved..."
-After failing to convince his brother to check voluntarily into a drug rehabilitation program, or fly back to Vermont to stay with family, he started making plans with his other brother to attempt to "force Mike into checking himself into a hospital or detox center."
-However, before that could be arranged, "he snuck out [of the apartment] on me when I was sleeping." and had crashed shortly afterward.
-When asked directly whether his brother might have died from some sort of foul play, Jonathan responded "I really rule out foul play entirely.
+In an interview with writer Ray Sawhill, Hastings's older brother Jonathan Hastings recounts how he had flown to L.A. to help his brother shortly before the accident because he had "got the impression that [Michael] was having a manic episode, similar to one he had 15 years ago...", at which time "drugs had been involved..."
+After failing to convince his brother to check voluntarily into a drug rehabilitation program, or fly back to Vermont to stay with family, Jonathan started making plans with his other brother to attempt to "force Mike into checking himself into a hospital or detox center."
+However, before that could be arranged, "[Michael] snuck out [of the apartment] on me when I was sleeping."
+Michael had crashed shortly afterward.

+When asked directly whether Michael might have died from some sort of foul play, Jonathan responded, "I really rule out foul play entirely.
 I might have been suspicious if I hadn't been with him the day before he died.
 After all, he definitely was investigating and writing about a lot of sensitive subjects.
 But based on being with him and talking to people who were worried about him in the weeks leading up to his death, and being around him when he had had similar problems when he was younger, I was pretty much convinced that he wasn't in danger from any outside agency."

 Hastings was eulogized in the media by figures such as Chris Hayes, Rachel Maddow, his co-workers at BuzzFeed, and others.

 The 2015 documentary film Imminent Threat, directed by Janek Ambros, is dedicated to his work.